Mud-covered ATV rider at the summit of a steep, rocky incline, showcasing determination and skill in off-road riding.

 • Never stop while climbing hills to avoid getting stuck or losing momentum.

-• Keep a steady pace to prevent your ATV from tipping over.
+• Keep a steady pace to prevent your all-terrain vehicle from tipping over or rolling backward.

-Two off-roaders choose their best ATV line going uphill
+Two off-roaders on ATV's choose their best ATV line climbing uphill

-Depending on your ride, always choose the best line for you when climbing uphill.
+Depending on your ride, always choose the best line for ATV rock climbing

 How To Find the Best ATV Line

 • Before starting your ATV hill climbing, do a quick terrain assessment and choose the best line of travel.
-You should get off your ATV to check for ruts and loose rock.
+You should get off your ATV to check for ruts and loose rock on rough terrain.

 • Look for the path with the least resistance, avoiding large rocks, deep ruts, or other obstacles.